7 Reasons why you need to Relocate as a GP to New Zealand

 One independent international survey ranked Auckland 58th in the world in terms of its cost of living, and Wellington 75th, far better than other major cities.
 Such cities included Hong Kong (3), Singapore (4), New York (16), London (25), Sydney (26), Melbourne (33) and Guangzhou (31) – showing that comparatively, New Zealand’s major metropolitan areas are more affordable.
 Read our blog post on New Zealand Cost of living for GPs

 Summers are generally warm and dry while winters are relatively mild and wet.
 Most major cities in New Zealand get over 2000 sunshine hours per year compared to a UK average of just over 1400.
 This allows for a much more outdoor lifestyle for the whole family.

-As a GP you can expect to earn around £80 – £100K whilst paying a maximum tax rate of 33%.
+As a GP you can expect to earn around £80 – £100K, dependant on the number of sessions worked.
+Tax rate is generally lower than the UK.
 You will enjoy a relaxed working environment, lots of support, less paperwork and 15 minute consultations with patients.

 Wonderful outdoor activities